BitcoinDesign/Guide/guide/getting-started/12-technology-primer.md

 Another fundamental technique to cryptography and Bitcoin is called hashing.
 It is the process of taking data and applying a function that creates a unique identifier for it.
 This is called a hash and can be thought of as a fingerprint.

-This process cannot be reversed, meaning that that the original data cannot be restored from the hash.
-Because hashes are small in size, they are a great way to verify the authenticity of specific information.
+Unlike encryption, a hash does not contain the original data and the hashing process cannot be reversed.
+Since hashes are small in size, they are a great way to verify the authenticity of information.

 </div>